gpii-ops/gpii-infra/aws/README.md

 1. From a clone of the prometheus-operator repo, `git log -p 6beaec7a.. -- contrib/kube-prometheus/manifests` to see what has changed.
 1. For any changed files, copy the manifest from kube-prometheus to the appropriate manifest in `modules/deploy` (the filenames are similar but slightly different).
 1. Review `git diff` to make sure no local changes will be clobbered.
-1. Update the `log -p` argument above to reflect where the next updater should start looking.
+1. Update the `git log -p` argument above to reflect where the next updater should start looking.
 1. `git commit`.
 In your log message, include the revision you pulled from upstream `kube-prometheus`.

 ### I accidentally deleted my kops state from S3 [experimental]

 **Note: this is an advanced workflow and it is incomplete.** User discretion is advised.

-kops stores state in S3, so if you delete your cluster's entry in `s3://gpii-kubernetes-state`, you will be unable to use Kubernetes commands (`kops`, `kubectl`) to interact with your cluster.
+`kops` stores state in S3, so if you delete your cluster's entry in `s3://gpii-kubernetes-state`, you will be unable to use Kubernetes commands (`kops`, `kubectl`) to interact with your cluster.
 Thanks to S3 Bucket Versioning, you can recover from this by undeleting your cluster's folder (`s3://gpii-kubernetes-state/dev-mrtyler.gpii.net`).

 Here is an example that needs customization.
 Some notes:
    * Inspired by [How to Undelete Files in Amazon S3](http://www.dmuth.org/node/1472/how-undelete-files-amazon-s3)